Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/playtesting/discovery-session1.md

 ### [Area 2 - Pillars & pressure plates](<../prototype/area2.md>)

 Both player were very confused at first.
 After moving and shooting around, they understood that boxes could be affected by spells and be moved as well.
-With that in mind, players easyly understood how to trigger the 4 pressure plates.
+With that in mind, players easily understood how to trigger the 4 pressure plates.

 Seeing the door not opening, they started to ask what the pillars were about.
 After shooting the pillars for a couple of minutes, players finally figured out that the 4 pillars were actually switches.
 Activating the first ❄️ 💧 pillar was easy enough, but the players took a fair amount of time to think about both using the same element to activate the ⚡️ pillar.